 - Documents review

-- Information Gathering Technique; e.g. Brainstorming, Delphi, etc.
+- Information Gathering Techniques; e.g. Brainstorming, Delphi, etc.

 - Other techniques

-Information gathering techniques such as brainstorming and delphi give you chance to interact with various stakeholders to collect the risks.
+Information gathering techniques such as brainstorming and Delphi give you the chance to interact with various stakeholders to collect the risks.

 In brainstorming sessions, you ask experts to list as many risks as they can.

 Interview usually happens one to one.
-In interview, you approach to some very busy and important stakeholders with one of your team members.
+In the interview technique, you approach some very busy and important stakeholders with one of your team members.
 You ask some pre-selected questions during your conversation.
-The team member records all of these conversations.
+The team member records all these conversations.